Achille1994/Image-Classifier-Project/README.md

 ### Basic usage:
 $ python predict.py /path/to/image saved_model
 Options:

---top_k : Return the top KK most likely classes:
+top_k : Return the top K most likely classes:
-$ python predict.py /path/to/image saved_model --top_k KK
+- $ python predict.py /path/to/image saved_model --top_k K

---category_names : Path to a JSON file mapping labels to flower names:
+category_names : Path to a JSON file mapping labels to flower names:
-$ python predict.py /path/to/image saved_model --category_names map.json
+- $ python predict.py /path/to/image saved_model --category_names map.json

 ### Examples
-For the following examples, we assume we have a file called orchid.jpg in a folder named/test_images/ that contains the image of a flower.
+For the following examples, we assume we have a file called orchid.jpg in a folder named test_images that contains the image of a flower.
 We also assume that we have a Keras model saved in a file named my_model.h5.

 ### Basic usage:

-$ python predict.py ./test_images/orchid.jpg my_model.h5
+- $ python predict.py ./test_images/orchid.jpg my_model.h5
 Options:

 Return the top 3 most likely classes:
-$ python predict.py ./test_images/orchid.jpg my_model.h5 --top_k 3
+- $ python predict.py ./test_images/orchid.jpg my_model.h5 --top_k 3

 Use a label_map.json file to map labels to flower names:
-$ python predict.py ./test_images/orchid.jpg my_model.h5 --category_names label_map.json
+- $ python predict.py ./test_images/orchid.jpg my_model.h5 --category_names label_map.json

+## Images for Testing
+We have provided 4 images in the test_images folder in order to check my predict.py module.
+The 4 images are:

+- cautleya_spicata.jpg
+- hard-leaved_pocket_orchid.jpg
+- orange_dahlia.jpg
+- wild_pansy.jpg

 # Results
 Please look my notebook and predict.py file for all details for this project